 José Miguel Tarafá

-One of José Miguel Tarafá Armas (1870-1932) greatest asset was his connections with government officials and US investors, gained during his time serving in the Cuban "Mambí" Army in the War of Independence.
+One of José Miguel Tarafá Armas (1869-1932) was born in Matanzas and educated in Havana and in the US.
+One of his greatest asset was his connections with government officials and US investors, gained during his time serving in the Cuban "Mambí" Army in the War of Independence.
 During this time as a Colonel in the Cuban Liberation Army, Tarafá got to know very well the then mostly jungle of the Camagüey Province.
 He realized that with railroad service the area had great potential since the northern part of the province was not serviced by neither the British owned United Railway that ran along the south nor Cornelius Van Horne's Cuba Company's Central Railroad that ran through the middle of the island.

 In 1907 a crisis in the Cuban sugar industry put it back in sound footing when sugar mills that continued to operate after the War of Independence with obsolete equipment had to shut down and the sugar mills that had made risky investments in new machinery and additional land went bankrupt.
 The Cuban political situation after the War of Independence began to stabilize after the resignation of President Tomás Estrada Palma which prompted a second US occupation that began in September 1906 and ended in February 1909.
 This stability allowed for increased foreign and local investment in the sugar industry.